What requirements must coffee comply with to be allowed on the European market?

 Fair trade certification

-Fairtrade International (FLO) is the leading standard-setting and certification organisation for fair trade.
-Products that carry the Fairtrade label indicate that producers are paid a Fairtrade Minimum Price.
+Fairtrade producers are paid a Fairtrade Minimum Price.
 The current minimum prices and premiums for coffee, whether organic-certified or conventional, can be found in the Fairtrade Minimum Price and Fairtrade Premium Table.
+Refer to this full guidance to learn more on how to become a Fairtrade producer.

-The Small Producers' Symbol (SPP) also focuses on social impact, adopting community-based sustainability principles.
+Another certification possibility is the Small Producers' Symbol (SPP).
+SPP focuses on social impact, adopting community-based sustainability principles.
 The SPP is supported by an independent certification system.
 Its label represents the alliance among organised small producers who build a local and global market that values the identity and the economic, social and cultural contributions of products from small producers’ organisations.
 As a producer you can also become a part of this network.

-- Before engaging in any sustainability certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be cost-beneficial for your product.
-For Fairtrade certification, you can use this calculation cost tool.
+- Before engaging in any sustainability certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and is cost-beneficial for your product.
+For Fairtrade certification, for instance, you can use this cost calculation tool.

 The high-end specialty coffee segment is characterised by a very high cupping score (around 87 and above), innovative processes (such as natural and honey-processing), direct trade relations, and high transparency and traceability from source to consumer.
-This means that buyers of these coffees ask for requirements that go far beyond certification.
+This means that buyers of these coffees ask for requirements that go beyond the requirements for certification.

-Buyers of high-end specialty coffee will visit your coffee farm, may be your partners in product development and may try to establish a long-term relationship with you.
-Besides high-quality, these buyers are interested in the stories behind the origins of your product, your coffee farm and the coffee growers.
+Besides high quality, these buyers are interested in your origin stories; for instance, information about your coffee farm, the coffee growers and your processing facilities.
 This implies that you should know the specifics of your coffee, from soil management to the cup, from variety to processing, from external suppliers to farmers, and must be willing to share these honestly.
+Other than that, direct trade may result in more frequent coffee farm visits and product assessments by your buyers, as well as long-term business relations.

 Please review our market information disclaimer.